Shop and Save on New York State Health Insurance

 Credit: 401(K) 2012 via Flickr under Creative Commons

-Health care costs in the Empire State are among the highest in the country, especially in the downstate Hudson Valley and New York City regions.
-Coping with these increasing prices, that show signs of slowing but not stopping, is difficult for New Yorkers from all walks of life.
+Healthcare costs in the Empire State are among the highest in the country, especially in the downstate Hudson Valley and New York City regions.
+Coping with these increasing prices, which show signs of slowing but not stopping, is difficult for New Yorkers from all walks of life.

 What is an HSA health insurance plan?

-Maybe you guessed it, but a high deductible hsa health insurance plan is a health plan with a fairly steep deductible.
+Maybe you guessed it, but a high-deductible HSA health insurance plan has a fairly steep deductible.
 That is, the money you need to spend yourself on health care before your insurance kicks in and starts paying.
-You cannot have an HSA without a high deductible health plan.
+You cannot have an HSA without a high-deductible health plan.

 Then once you have your high deductible plan set up with your chosen HSA, you can begin paying into it.
 If the plan is being offered through your job typically your employer will opt to pay a certain amount each month into your HSA for you.
 Then you as an employee can set up an automatic contribution amount per paycheck or contribute manually when you have the money to spare.